hiroyasuakada/UnrealEgo/README.md

 ## Motion Categories

-We mannually classified all of the motions into 30 motion categories as follows:
+We manually classified all of the motions into 30 motion categories as follows:

 |Motion Category|Example Motions|
 |---------|----------|